Growing a new group of lake leaders

 The 2019 Yahara Watershed Academy (YWA) began on a very snowy February 12th.
-Snow started the evening of February 11th, with ten inches accumulating by the time the storm wrapped up early on the 13th.
+Snow started the evening of February 11th, with ten inches accumulating by the time the storm ended on the 13th.
 But the snow didn’t stop our group of students from learning about the Yahara River Watershed.

 The YWA is made up of five day-long courses once a month, with students graduating in June.
 The Academy involves a partnership with the UW-Madison Nelson Institute for Environmental Studies and Edgewood College.
 Graduates will have received the knowledge and skills to become a network of informed leaders for our watershed.

-The first class began with introductions from the YWA leadership team and students.
-Students involved have diverse occupational backgrounds ranging from a middle school science teacher, to a geological engineer, to a tree farmer, to a technology CEO, to an insurance site specialist, and much more.
+Class began with introductions from the YWA leadership team and students.
+Students involved have diverse occupational backgrounds.
+There is a middle school science teacher, a geological engineer, a tree farmer, a technology CEO, an insurance site specialist, and more.
 Everyone in the YWA has interests or specializations in the environment and sustainability.